More Diagnoses, Please

 When I was a kid in the 1980s, ADHD in girls wasn’t a thing.
-That doesn’t mean we didn’t exist.
-It just means we live under patriarchy, so girls’ symptoms were invisible, and our struggles were mistaken for character flaws.
+That doesn’t mean girls with ADHD didn’t exist.
+It just means they didn’t see us.

-Since ADHD manifests differently across genders, it was actually pretty easy for us to be missed.
+Since ADHD shows up differently across genders, it was actually pretty easy for us to be missed.

 The ADHD Diagnosis Gap

-Every statistic represents a life, a mother, a family navigating preventable suffering—women who navigated pregnancy, birth, and postpartum with a different kind of brain, and different needs, preferences, and desires that were often minimized, mocked, and ignored.
+There are so many of us who’ve navigated pregnancy, birth, and postpartum with a different kind of brain,and different needs, preferences, and desires that were often minimized, mocked, and ignored.

 • Would I have returned to work instead of leaving my career?